 Syntax OK

-If you get a response like the one above then you are though this step.
+If you get a response like the one above, then you are through this step.

-On RedHat or CentOS you have to use full path to apachectl command
+On RedHat or CentOS, you have to use the full path to apachectl command

 Step2.
-Setup Named virtual host.
-There is quite a few difference between the way Debian manages Apache configuration files to that of RedHat.
-I’m assuming that you know how to setup NameVirtualHost on RedHat, as I will be only showing the Debian side of things.
+Set up a named virtual host.
+There are quite a few differences between the way Debian manages Apache configuration files and that of RedHat.
+I’m assuming that you know how to set up NameVirtualHost on RedHat, as I will be only showing the Debian side of things.

-Create a three folders under /var/www/ like uk, us and fr, and in each create a index.html file with following content
+Create three folders under /var/www/ like uk, us and fr, and in each create an index.html file with the following content

 <html>